dolittle/Documentation/Source/content/en/docs/tutorials/getting_started.md

 This will start a container with the Dolittle Development Runtime on port 50053 and a MongoDB server on port 27017.
 The Runtime handles committing the events and the event handlers while the MongoDB is used for persistence.

+{{% alert title="Docker on Windows" color="warning" %}}
+Docker on Windows using the WSL2 backend can use massive amounts of RAM if not limited.
+Configuring a limit in the `.wslconfig` file can help greatly, as mentioned in [this issue](https://github.com/microsoft/WSL/issues/4166#issuecomment-526725261).
+The RAM usage is also lowered if you disable the WSL2 backend in Docker for Desktop settings.
+{{% /alert %}}

 ### Run your microservice
 Run your code, and get a delicious serving of taco: